alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 be that big of a problem...

-4. It's Clear There's Still Room for Larger Models
+4. It's Clear There's Still Room for Larger Models With Current Ideas

 One of the common proxies people use when reasoning about AGI is the availability of compute resources.
 They play an undeniable role in ML progress, but how much